demisto/content/Packs/QRadar/Integrations/QRadar_v3/README.md

 ### qradar-reference-set-value-upsert
 ***
-Add or update an element in a reference set.
+Adds or updates an element in a reference set.

 #### Base Command